colejd/colejd.github.io/readme.md

 ## Notes to self
 - You can specify `excerpt-override` in the front matter of a blog post to override the excerpt rendered in each blog preview card.
 If you don't define it, an excerpt will be generated from the blog post text.
 You can control when the excerpt ends with the `<!--more-->` tag.
 - `description` in the front matter of a blog post is used for social media previews and Google search.
+- You can add a `modifiedDate` to the front matter of a blog post, though it isn't implemented in the GUI yet.
+See blog-post-schema.html for details.